AltspaceVR/AltspaceSDK/README.md

 * `var renderer = altspace.getThreeJSRenderer();`
  returns a renderer that can be used to render three.js scenes as holographic objects
+  > Holographic objects are limited to the size of the enclosure (1024 x 1024 x 1024 in the apps panel and public 3D browsers, 1280 x 720 x 300 in the browse panel, units are CSS pixels)

 ####Cursor Events